zhuravlev-pe/golang-united-school-homework-7/README.md

 Workflow to pass a homework:
 1. Write tests in `students_test.go`
 2. Run your tests locally to check it status and resulted coverage.
-Each time you run tests your code will be copied to `/autocode` folder (NOTE: the name of this file is `students_test` - it's correct).
+Each time you run tests your code will be copied to `/autocode` folder.
+The name of copied file (without an extension) is `students_test` - it's correct.
+Please, do not modify this file manually, do it every time by triggering `go test`.
 3. Repeat steps 1 and 2 before you get desired result.
 4. When you will be ready to submit and test you solution on Autocode, you will need to commit and push `autocode/students_test` file to git. **Make sure that this file was automatically updated.**

 After submitting of your solution on Autocode you will get some logs.
-If you faced with some error or did not achieve full coverage - modify your code and try again.
+Keep in mind that you will only get the result of your tests if they fail.
+Otherwise, you will only get the coverage value.
+If you faced with some error or did not achieve desired coverage - modify your code and try again.

 Prerequisite:
 - Execute commands